codemicro/adventOfCode/.github/README.md

 Go solutions are near direct copies of the Python solutions and may be added a few days afterwards.

+Puzzle inputs and descriptions are not included in this repository.
+You'll have to get these yourself from the AoC website.
+[Here's why](https://www.reddit.com/r/adventofcode/comments/k99rod/sharing_input_data_were_we_requested_not_to/gf2ukkf/?context=3).

 ---

 **Key:** ![Completed][check] is completed, ![Incomplete][cross] is incomplete, ![Partially complete][partial] is partially complete (does not have both languages) and ![Not yet attempted][pending] is released but not yet attempted.